awsdocs/amazon-emr-management-guide/doc_source/emr-instance-fleet.md

 ## Allocation strategy for instance fleets<a name="emr-instance-fleet-allocation-strategy"></a>

 With Amazon EMR versions 5\.12\.1 and later, you can use the allocation strategy option with On\-Demand and Spot Instances for each cluster node\.
-When you use the allocation strategy option, you can specify a maximum of 30 EC2 instance types per fleet, as opposed to the five allowed when you use the default EMR cluster instance fleet configuration\.
+When you create a cluster using the AWS CLI or Amazon EMR API and an allocation strategy option, you can specify a maximum of 30 EC2 instance types per fleet, as opposed to the five allowed when you use the default EMR cluster instance fleet configuration\.
 We recommend that you use the allocation strategy option for faster cluster provisioning, more accurate Spot Instance allocation, and fewer Spot Instance interruptions\.
 + **On\-Demand Instances** use a lowest\-price strategy, which launches the lowest\-priced instances first\.
 When you launch On\-Demand Instances, you have the option to use open or targeted capacity reservations in your accounts\.
 You can use open capacity reservations for master, core and task nodes\.
+You may experience insufficient capacity when using On\-Demand Instances with allocation strategy for instance fleets\.
+We recommend specifying a larger number of instance types to diversify and reduce the chance of experiencing insufficient capacity\.
 For more information, see [Use capacity reservations with instance fleets](on-demand-capacity-reservations.md)\.
 + **Spot Instances** use a capacity\-optimized strategy, which launches Spot Instances from Spot Instance pools that have optimal capacity for the number of instances that are launching\.

 Using the allocation strategy option requires several IAM permissions that are automatically included in the default EMR service role and EMR managed policy \(EMR\_DefaultRole and AmazonEMRServicePolicy\_v2\)\.
 If you use a custom service role or managed policy for your cluster, you must add these permissions before you create the cluster\.
 For more information, see [Required IAM permissions to use an allocation strategy](#create-cluster-allocation-policy)\.